Time (Unix): Implementations

 Depending on the shell the time command defaults to being treated as either a shell keyword, builtin or binary executable.
-One can also force the use of the binary by referencing the file directly, ie: /usr/bin/time anyCommmand.
+One can also force the use of the binary by referencing the file directly, ie: /usr/bin/time anyCommand.
 To determine the default, issue the command: type time.

 GNU time

 Current versions of GNU time, report more than just a time by default: